relaxdiego/relaxdiego.github.com/_posts/2022-02-16-autotest-code-snippets.md

 <div class="terminal">
 <pre>
-for snippet in _includes/code-snippets/iso8601/*.py; do script/test-snippet $snippet; done
+for snippettest in _includes/code-snippets/**/*_test.*; do script/test-snippet "$snippettest"; done
 </pre>
 </div>

+Right now `script/test-snippet` only supports Python but nothing's stopping it from supporting other languages down the line.
+It only takes a bit of my time and energy.

 ## Talk is cheap.
 Show me the code!